joshhovis/Entertainment-App/README.md

 -   Fetch more results from the API and implement pagination
 -   Filter results on the pages by different queries such as genre, release date, etc.
 -   Ability to leave reviews on items that are viewable by anyone
+-   Add a demo user account with custom permissions so that users can access the site without needing an account

 ## Author